 CJD 0934 Crime Reduction, 45 class hours, 4.5 Ind. c.e.u.'s [Offered as needed] A course in crime prevention as it exists today in America.
 Study includes residential, personal and commercial crime prevention and it includes crime prevention resources, crime analysis and current legal implication.
 Designed primarily for in-service law enforcement officers but will not be limited to such personnel.

-COC 0020N Introduction to Computers, 45 class hours, 4.5 Ind. c.e.u.'s [Offered as needed] An overall view of computers and how they affect each person as well as society.
+COC 0020N Introduction to Computers, 45 class hours, 4.5 Ind. c.e.u.'s [Offered as needed]

+An overall view of computers and how they affect each person as well as society.
 Some "hands-on" experience.
 Recommended for non-majors.

-COP 0170N Introduction to Basic Programming, 15 class hours, 1.5 Ind. c.e.u.'s [Offered as needed] A comprehensive coverage of the BASIC Programming Language with emphasis on different uses of the computer as a teaching aid.
-EMS 0059 Initial Responder, 60 class hrs, 60 lec., 6.5 Ind. c.e.u.'s [Offered as needed] This course is designed for individuals planning careers in EMS, Fire Science, Law Enforcement, etc. who are interested in obtaining knowledge and skills necessary to provide optimum pre-hospital emergency care to the victim of trauma or sudden illness.
-EMS 0119 Emergency Medical Treatment, 180 class hours, 105 lec, 30 lab, 45 hospital observation hours, 18 Ind. c.e.u.'s [Offered as needed] Emergency Medical Treatment regrents one of the early phases of training for a career in emergency medical career considered within the responsibilities of emergency medical care personnel as well as operational aspects of the job.
+COP 0170N Introduction to Basic Programming, 15 class hours, 1.5 Ind. c.e.u.'s [Offered as needed]

+A comprehensive coverage of the BASIC Programming Language with emphasis on different uses of the computer as a teaching aid.

+EMS 0119C Emergency Medical Treatment, 130 contact hours, 13 Ind. c.e.u.'s [Offered as needed]

+Emergency Medical Treatment represents one of the early phases of training for a career in emergency medical career considered within the responsibilities of emergency medical care personnel as well as operational aspects of the job.
 Prerequisite: Current Standard First-Aid Card.

-First Aid/CPR or First Responder/CPR plus passing the entry reading exam required for college level courses (see current semester class schedule for minimum scores).
-Students must also pass a physical exam (forms are available from the OWJC Admissions Office).
-EMS 0381 EMT I Refresher, 30 class hours, 3 Ind. c.e.u.'s [Offered as needed] Refresher Emergency Medical Treatment is part of a career structure for emergency medical technicians (EMT's).
+EMS 0381 EMT I Refresher, 30 contact hours, 3 Ind. c.e.u.'s [Offered as needed] Refresher Emergency Medical Treatment is part of a career structure for emergency medical technicians (EMT's).
 It contributes to the maintenance of a uniformly high level of training and skill among EMT's.
 The course reviews basic skill and knowledge of emergency medical care and then brings the student up to date on new developments in the field of emergency medical treatment.

 EMS 0435 Paramedic Clinic I, 150 lab hours, 15 Ind. c.e.u.'s [Offered as needed] A course designed to aid the student in the practical application of the knowledge imparted in the didatic counterpart EMS 1231C.

 EMS 0436 Paramedic Clinic II, 150 lab hours, 15 Ind. c.e.u.'s [Offered as needed] A course designed to aid the student in the practical application of the knowledge imparted in the didatic counterpart EMS 1232C.

 EMS 0437 Paramedic Clinic III, 150 lab hours, 15 Ind. c.e.u.'s [Offered as needed] A course designed to aid the student in the practical application of the knowledge imparted in the didatic counterpart EMS 1233C.

+ENC 0200N

-ENC 0200N Business English, 45 class hours, 4.5 Ind. c.e.u.'s [Offered as needed] Effective oral and written expression for business; application of rules of grammar and development of vocabulary through supervised business activities involving speaking and writing.
+Business English, 45 class hours, 4.5 Ind. c.e.u.'s [Offered as needed]

+Effective oral and written expression for business; application of rules of grammar and development of vocabulary through supervised business activities involving speaking and writing.
-mar and development of vocabulary through supervised business activities